selimkuzucu/ULC-CENG502/README.md

 The pseudocode for the EULC module of the proposed framework

 ### 2.1.2 Aleatoric Uncertainty-aware Learning (AUL)

+- In this second module, the authors aim to utilize an objective akin to the one proposed by Kendall [REF].
+- Specifically, the authors aim to model aleatoric uncertainty through logit corruption with Gaussian noise, which leads to a learned loss attenuation as described more in detail in Kendall [REF].
+This learned loss attenuation is particularly helpful while learning against noise and providing robustness as it attenuates the effects of corrupted labels.
+- Formally,
 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.